PSJorgensen/real-world-economics/real-world-economics-outline.md

     and enviornmentally sustainable economic development (Tallis and Lubchenco 2014).

-Gomez-Baggethun (<span class="citeproc-not-found"
-data-reference-id="GÃ³mezBaggethun20101209">**???**</span>) in his
-review concludes that the focus on monetary valuation and payment schemes related to the ecosystem services and natural capital communities has indeed contributed to attract political support for conservation.
+Gomez-Baggethun (Gómez-Baggethun et al. 2010) in his review concludes that the focus on monetary valuation and payment schemes related to the ecosystem services and natural capital communities has indeed contributed to attract political support for conservation.
 At the same time "*a growing number of ecosystem services may have been commidified and the Neoclassical economics paradigm and the market logic to tackle environmental problems*" amplified.

 -   Payments for ecosystem services [e.g. Kelsey Jack et al. 2008 PNAS]